 To view the profiles stored in your phone:

-- 1 From the main menu, select Profiles. - 2 Select the profile you want to view.
+- From the main menu, select Profiles. - 2 Scroll to the profile you want to view.

 Tip: The profile that is currently in effect on your phone has a checkmark next to it.